UEVR

 What is UFunction?

-UFunction is a struct that represents a function in Unreal Engine.
+UFunction is a type that represents a function in Unreal Engine.
 Functions are usually associated with a UClass and can be called on instances of that class.

 UFunction inherits all the functions from UEVR_UStruct.